TheOdinProject/curriculum/rails/form_basics.md

     Parameters: {"utf8"=>"✓", "authenticity_token"=>"jJa87aK1OpXfjojryBk2Db6thv0K3bSZeYTuW8hF4Ns=", "user"=>{"first_name"=>"foo","last_name"=>"bar","email"=>"foo@bar.com"}, "commit"=>"Submit Form"}

+Specific parameters of the `params` hash are accessed like any other nested hash `params[:user][:email]`.

-And `params` is accessed like `params[:user][:email]`.
-Just don't forget that you have to whitelist the params now in your controller using `require` and `permit` because they are a hash instead of just a flat string.
-So you may not actually directly access them like this... see the Controller section below for a refresher on the controller side of things.
+Don't forget that you have to whitelist the params now in your controller using `require` and `permit` because they are a hash instead of just a flat string.
+See the Controller section below for a refresher on the controller side of things.

 This is cool stuff that you'll get a chance to play with in the project.